heroiclabs/nakama-godot-demo/README.md

    - The password needs to contain at least 8 characters.

 Once you registered an account, you can log in, create a new character, and enter the game.

+## Using the Nakama admin area

+Nakama's server provides a web admin interface to see, modify, or purge users and other game data.
+To access it:

+1. Start the Nakama server.
+1. Navigate to http://127.0.0.1:7351/ in your web browser.
+1. Log into the platform.
+The default admin user's login is `admin` and its password is `password`.